 On December 15, 2017, SpaceX CRS-13 launched from Cape Canaveral on a resupply mission to the International Space Station.
 This was the 13th resupply mission on SpaceX’s NASA contract, and the 45th launch of a Falcon 9 rocket to date.

 With 18 flights in 2017 alone, even landing a rocket on a moving boat is now routine.
 But this mission was different.
 It was the first to exemplify the core feature of SpaceX and how it plans to get us to Mars — it was an entirely reused rocket.
 The Falcon 9 Full Thrust first stage had previously flown as part of CRS-11 in June.
 The Dragon capsule had first flown as part of CRS-6 in 2015.
-Falcons and Dragons had been reused before, but this was the first time an entire spacecraft had comprised previous flying components.
+This was the first time an entire spacecraft had used flying components.

 For Elon Musk, this is the only way space travel makes sense.
-If every rocket is a one-off, we’ll never leave the planet.
-If rockets become like airplanes, being reused time and time again for multiple trips, then space can become the next air travel — a way to span great distances, open to all.
+If rockets become reusable, then space can become the next air travel — a way to span great distances, open to all.

 It comes down to the cost-to-weight ratio.
-The cheaper it is to put tons of equipment into space, the more space seems a good place to go.
+The cheaper it is to put tons of equipment into space, the easier it is to launch.
 If you have to build an entirely new spacecraft each time, however, costs stay sky-high.

 At the bottom of the spectrum sit SpaceX’s Falcon rockets, which have already shown a 3X-5X decrease in cost for getting a spacecraft into the sky.
-But it’s not where the economics need to be for Musk’s end-goal.
-He doesn’t just want to send a singe spacecraft to Mars.
+Even so, it needs to get lower.

 From Musk’s perspective, leaving humanity as a single planet species is crazy, a surefire path to extinction.
 The further we explore and get away from Earth, the more anti-fragile we become and the less susceptible we are to superhuman AI or the destruction of Earth’s natural resources.